luord/luord.github.io/content/Engineering/domain.md

 > Engineer: "Cool, I'll get it done."

-Of course, the engineer most likely still doesn't know what the hell these "results" are or what the users use them for, but now at least it might be easier to pinpoint what needs to change without having to find someone who might be more familiar with the domain.
+Let's be real, it's likely that the engineer still doesn't know what the hell these "results" are or why the users care about them, but now at least it might be easier to pinpoint what needs to change without having to find someone who might be more familiar with the domain.

-Of course, this approach doesn't solve all communication problems: The engineers will never be domain experts on the users' domain, so there will always be questions, specially when creating new features as the developers will need to ask what the new classes/types will need for fields and metadata[^terminology];
+Finally, it bears mentioning that this approach doesn't solve all communication problems: The engineers will never be domain experts on the users' domain, so there will always be questions, specially when creating new features as the developers will need to ask what the new classes/types will need for fields and metadata[^terminology];
-as for the users/product owners, the decoupling with the framework and the increasing reliance on native language constructs means that the number of technical details they need to have an idea about becomes smaller.
+as for the users/product owners, the decoupling with the framework and the increasing reliance on native language constructs means that the number of technical details they need to have an idea about becomes smaller, but not zero.

-Regardless, giving the team (both involved users and developers) a way to more fluidly discuss the product is a huge plus in my book.
+Regardless, giving the team (both involved users and developers) a way to more fluidly discuss the product is a huge step forward in my book.

 # A caveat